deathaplenty/Auramance/src/mechanics/aura.md

 ### Casting from the Aura
 You can always cast a spell, even if Aura is at zero.
 However, for every point of mana used that isn't in the Aura, the character will take that much damage.

-### Dangers of taxing the Aura
+### Dangers of drawing from the Aura
-Some Fae don't like it when an entity drains the Aura.
-Some specifically dislike it when the Aura is driven below a value.
-Others dislike any Aura use at all.
-If some of these Fae are nearby, they will attack the caster if the criteria are met.
+Some Fae don't like it when people draw from the Aura.
+Each area should have a Fae threat level from 1 to 20.
+When a character rolls for Auramancy, if that roll is below the threat level, a random Fae creature should attack.